magicsunday/jsonmapper/README.md

 @var Collection\SomeCollection<App\Entity\SomeEntity>
 ```

+#### Custom annotations
+Sometimes its may be required to circumvent the limitations of a poorly designed API.
+Together with custom
+annotations it becomes possible to fix some API design issues (e.g. mismatch between documentation and webservice
+response), to create a clean SDK.

+##### @MagicSunday\JsonMapper\Annotation\ReplaceNullWithDefaultValue
+This annotation is used to inform the JsonMapper that an existing default value should be used when
+setting a property, if the value derived from the JSON is a NULL value instead of the expected property type.

+This can be necessary, for example, in the case of a bad API design, if the API documentation defines a
+certain type (e.g. array), but the API call itself then returns NULL if no data is available for a property
+instead of an empty array that can be expected.

+    /**
+     * @var array<string>
+     *
+     * @MagicSunday\JsonMapper\Annotation\ReplaceNullWithDefaultValue
+     */
+    public array $array = [];

+If the mapping tries to assign NULL to the property, the default value will be used, as annotated.

 ### Instantiation

 In order to create an instance of the JsonMapper you are required to pass some arguments to the constructor.
 The